 Mitigates Impact of Money in Politics

 Too often, candidates win by barraging opponents with expensive, negative ads.
 In ranked choice voting elections, however, candidates who were outspent have run and won by building grassroots outreach networks.
 Such positive and inclusive strategies cost far less than polarizing radio and television campaigns.

 Promotes Reflective Representation

 Compared to winner-take-all elections, ranked choice voting in multi-winner contests allows more diverse groups of voters to elect candidates of their choice.
 This promotes diversity of political viewpoint as well as diversity of candidate background and demographics.
-Even in single-winner races, ranked choice voting can promote the representation of historically under-represented groups like racial and ethnic minorities and women.
-A report co-authored by FairVote and the New America Foundation found that racial minority populations prefer ranked choice voting and find it easy to use, and that ranked choice voting increased turnout by 2.7 times in San Francisco.
+In single-winner races, the research is not clear but issues of special interest to historically under-represented groups like racial and ethnic minorities and women are more likely to be heard and adopted by other candidates.
+In the first use of RCV by New York City in 2021, the enthusiasm for RCV and perceived ease of use was comparable across ethnic groups.